Arihant25/beginner-python-projects/README.md

 - salaries_by_major - Analyzing the salaries depending on the college majors using Pandas
 - programming_languages - Analyzing the popularity of programming languages from Stack Overflow using Pandas and matplotlib
 - lego_analysis - Analyzing various data on Lego
+- google_trends_analysis - Analyzing Google Trends data on Tesla, Bitcoin, and unemployment in the US